dailydevops/healthchecks/src/HealthChecks.ClickHouse/src/NetEvolve.HealthChecks.ClickHouse/README.md

 using NetEvolve.HealthChecks.ClickHouse;
 ```
 Therefor you can use two different approaches.
 In both approaches you have to provide a name for the health check.

-:heavy_exclamation_mark: The configuration of this package is compatible with the [NetEvolve.HealthChecks.ClickHouse.Legacy](https://www.nuget.org/packages/NetEvolve.HealthChecks.ClickHouse.Legacy/) package.

 ### Parameters
 - `name`: The name of the health check.
 The name will be used to identify the configuration object.